nstutelberg/Dublab-Calendar-Public-JS/README.md

 Work in progress:
-1. do better error handling to throw/catch errors vs just logging them
+1. Update the error handling to be more robust once I see some of the common errors that can be thrown
+2. Implement a logging system if it is required down the lien
-2. Store the credentials in a safer way vs storing them in a token.json file
+3. Store the credentials in a safer way vs storing them in a token.json file